DaBackpack/Alien-Encounter/README.md

 ## To Develop

 Download the repo, make sure to extract desert_rock.zip to its current folder.
-It was too large to uplaod to Github uncompressed.
+It was too large to upload to Github uncompressed.